 In order to not bloat this article, I will write down several examples of positivity next week.
 Until then, just try the universe out and stop using one word: bad.
 Walk through the world with your eyes open and notice the little things that are different than usual.
 Next week, I will go into more detail and write about how important feelings are, to get the best out of the stardust.

 Feel free to share this article on social media.
-You are also invited to leave me comments and guestbook entries.
-I am looking forward to everyone.
+You are also invited to leave me a comment and guestbook entries.
+I am really looking forward to each and every one..

 Have fun being positive!